KhNishad/KhNishad/README.md

  💬 Ask me about anything on the following topics or anything

- 📫 How to reach me: mail,facebook(https://www.facebook.com/kh.nishad.9/)
+ 📫 How to reach me: mail,linkedIn (https://www.linkedin.com/in/abdus-sattar-793606140/)